Film Studies (FILM)

 This course invites students to consider films in their social, economic, and historical contexts of production and reception.
 By surveying key critical ideas, students will recognize political issues in filmatic representations and gain an understanding of how power functions in the reproduction of social boundaries and cultural differences through cinema.

 The study of major film theories and their application to specific films.
-Formalist, structual, and ideological theories are covered.
+Formalist, structural, and ideological theories are covered.

 This course provides information about internships and career opportunities in film and media and teaches students how to develop the necessary skills to pursue them.
 Students will meet with a number of film and media professionals.
 Activities include creating online profiles, resumes, cover letters and demo reels.